pdp10/sbpipe/README.md

 For information on how to develop new modules, please visit the [developer manual](https://github.com/pdp10/sb_pipe/blob/master/docs/developer_manual.md).

+These two manuals and the source code documentation are also available in docs/index.html within the main package folder.

 SB pipe is a relatively young project and there is a chance that some error occurs.
 If this is the case, users should report issues using the following mailing list: